On this page

 Funding is an important issue for starting and growing businesses.
 For startups, there are several government funding options that you could try to apply for.
 Check out the Startup Box to find out which option suits you best.

 You can also try to interest banks in giving you a loan, or investors to invest in your product or service in exchange for a share in your business - this is called equity.
-Business angels may be willing to fund your ideas; or you could set up a crowdfunding project.
+Business angels may be willing to fund your ideas; you could set up a crowdfunding project; or apply for funding from a regional development company or venture capital fund.

 There are also networking and financing events that you can attend.
 One of the major ones is the Amsterdam Capital Week, which takes place yearly in September on several locations in and around Amsterdam.